vdutell/st-bravo/README.md

-# st-bravo
+# ST-Bravo
-Repo for the Creation of the BRAVO dataset, and the Spatiotemporal
+Repo for the Creation of the BRAVO dataset, and the Spatiotemporal Power Spectrum Analysis